 - Russia Partners: Russia Partners have raised over $1.1 billion in capital commitments during the last 10 years.
-This firm concentrates on late stage of growth expansion plans of companies.
+This firm concentrates on the late stage of growth expansion plans of companies.

 - Russian Direct Investment Fund: This firm also focuses on co-investment and growth.
 The chief sectors this firm invests in are construction, natural resources, and agriculture.
 It invests in Russia and nearby countries and also in China.